Profile Bayesian Optimization for Expensive Computer Experiments: Building Blocks

 We offer two visuals of PEI for our running Branin function example.
-First, the right panel of Figure~\ref{fig:braninexampleei} shows PEI along the slice $x^\star = 0.48$.
+First, the center panel of Figure~\ref{fig:braninexampleei} shows PEI along the slice $x^\star = 0.48$.
 The horizontal dotted blue line marks $\mu_{T}(x^\star = 0.48)$.
 By using this higher value in place of $y_\textrm{min}$, PEI is able to offer an informative acquisition surface, targeting the minimum on this slice even though it is higher than the minimum response over the entire domain.
-As a second visual, the center panel of Figure~\ref{fig:braninexampleei} shows PEI across both dimensions.
+As a second visual, the right panel of Figure~\ref{fig:braninexampleei} shows PEI across both dimensions.
 PEI targets more of the profile optima instead of focusing only on a global optimum.

 While PEI is a helpful extension of EI for profile optimization, its calculation is very burdensome.
 Optimization of PEI first requires estimation of $\mu_{T}(x^\star)$ for any potential $x^\star$.
 Estimation of $\mu_{T}(x^\star)$ requires potentially thousands of posterior samples at a dense set of predictive locations $\mathbf{X}_p$.
 These computations will not integrate nicely in a numerical optimizer. \citeauthor{ginsbourger2013profile} employed $50\times50$ grids in two dimensions but did not expand beyond a single control parameter and a single nuisance parameter.
 Furthermore, despite its attempts to target all profile optima, PEI tends towards excessive exploitation.
-Consider the center panel of Figure~\ref{fig:braninexampleei}; although there are local optima in the PEI surface across the range of $x^\star$, the global optimum (where $\mathbf{x}_\textrm{n+1}$ would be selected), still hovers around the location of $y_\textrm{min}$.
-We find that PEI often clusters acquisitions around global optima, struggling to explore the entire $\mathcal{X}^\star$.
+Consider the right panel of Figure~\ref{fig:braninexampleei}; although there are local optima in the PEI surface across the range of $x^\star$, the global optimum (where $\mathbf{x}_\textrm{n+1}$ would be selected), still hovers around the location of $y_\textrm{min}$.
+As we will illustrate in Section~\ref{sec:toyproblems}, we find that PEI often clusters acquisitions around global optima and struggles to explore the entire $\mathcal{X}^\star$.